argoproj/argo-cd/docs/proposals/self-service-notifications.md

 My application resource is as below.
 It is deployed in namespace `some-namespace`.
 PagerDuty service that I want to alert on is called `my-service`

-My own self-service notification configuration are in `argocd-notifications-cm` and `argocd-notifications-secret`.
+My own self-service notification configurations are in `argocd-notifications-cm` and `argocd-notifications-secret`.
 These two resources are also deployed in namespace `some-namespace`, the same namespace as my application above, therefore this self-service notification configuration is also used for this application in addition to the default configuration.